Michvista/Continuum/README.md

 (continuity of care across fragmented systems, especially relevant to under-resourced clinics and patients who see a different provider every visit).

+Built with the help of AI assistants: Codex
 ---

 ## The demo, in one sentence